 The Paleo diet also restricts many foods that are loaded with beneficial nutrients.
 Legumes, for instance, are high in fiber and protein as well as micronutrients like iron, magnesium, potassium and folate.
 Dairy can also be a positive dietary addition as it provides calcium, phosphorus and vitamin D.

 Additionally, the Paleo diet puts a heavy emphasis on meat products.
-For this reason, the Paleo diet may not be suitable for everyone, and you’re unlikely to find a Paleo diet vegetarian or vegan modification out there.
-While meat in moderation is perfectly healthy, excessive meat consumption may not be.
-A high intake of red meat, for example, has been linked to an increased risk of mortality and colorectal cancer.
-(6, 7)
+For this reason, the Paleo diet may not be suitable for everyone, and you’re unlikely to find a modified Paleo diet for vegetarians or vegans out there.
+Because the Paleo diet largely cuts out certain food groups, it is not suitable for vegans, vegetarians or those with any major dietary restrictions as it may be challenging to meet nutrient needs.

 There are also certain Paleo diet foods allowed on the plan that are not great for health.
 Pork, for example, carries a higher risk of parasites while shrimp often contains unhealthy chemicals and additives.
 These foods are allowed on the Paleo diet without restriction, but their intake should be moderated on a health-promoting diet.

-Keep in mind that not all Paleo foods are healthy.
-For example, while fried bacon and conventional butter may be Paleo-friendly, include these foods only in moderation.
-Instead, fill your diet with lots of fruits and vegetables, nuts, seeds, lean sources of protein, and heart-healthy fats to get the most from the Paleo diet.
+Similarly, while fried bacon and conventional butter may be Paleo-friendly, include these foods only in moderation.
+Instead, fill your diet with lots of vegetables and fruits, along with moderate amounts of nuts, seeds, lean sources of protein and heart-healthy fats to get the most from the Paleo diet.

 Finally, listen to your body.
 If you experience any prolonged negative symptoms after switching to a Paleo diet, talk to your doctor or dietitian to make sure you don’t have any nutritional gaps that need to be filled in your diet.